Sundaram (theatre group)

 Sundaram is a Bengali theatre group, established in 1957.
 They have staged more than 40 productions like Fingerprint, Char Dewalergolpo, Parabas, Sajano Bagan, and Alokanandar Putra Kanya.

 Bengali stage and film director Partha Pratim Chowdhury started the group.
 It was later carried on by writer and actor Manoj Mitra.
+The group was founded in 1994.
+Sundaram celebrated its 61st birthday on August 15, 2018, when it had performed over 700 shows globally.